Insider's Cambodia - Private Photo Tours

 Kimleng Sang’s deep knowledge and insight both on & off the beaten track led to remarkable access and unimagined photo ops time and again.
 His generosity of spirit and love of country made photographing Cambodia an experience I will always remember with great fondness.
-I’m smiling now as I write this! — Swarup Chatterjee
+I’m smiling now as I write this! — Swarup Chatterjee, Canon Brand Ambassador

 “Leng” has been leading photo trips in his homeland for over a decade now, with hundreds of very positive reviews that share a frequent theme – his deep knowledge, warm and personable nature, and willingness to go the extra mile for that next unique image opportunity.
 Leng understands very well what international photographers are looking for, and at the same time has many an unexpected surprise up his sleeve!
 His network of friends all over the country provide him with the latest local happenings, as well as the type of access that would be impossible for foreigners to get on their own.

-Even if you have been to Angkor Wat before, you haven’t been with us!
-We are well versed at working around the crowds and getting you clean photo opportunities.
+Even if you have been to Angkor Wat before, you haven’t been with Kimleng!
+We are well versed at working around the crowds to get you clean photo opportunities.
 (Check out this article for tips on how we manage this).
-Furthermore, many of the most beautiful jungle clad ruins are found well beyond the tourist zones, and often we find ourselves alone to shoot – sometimes with young monks - until our heart’s content.
+Furthermore, many of the most stunning jungle clad ruins are found beyond the tourist zones, and often we find ourselves alone to shoot – often w/ young monks - until our heart’s content.